mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 {{<img src="no-new-visitors.webp" max-width="700px" has-border="true" caption="I started running self-ads on mtlynch.io for my blogging course, but they had no noticeable impact on visits.">}}

-I have other ways of marketing the course, but I'd like there to be large overlap between the kind of people who read my blog and the kind of people who would be interested in taking one of my courses.
+I have other ideas for marketing the course, but I'd like there to be large overlap between the kind of people who read my blog and the kind of people who would be interested in taking one of my courses.

 I found it hard to record videos before before, but now that I have a baby, it's even harder.
 The thing that's feeling more appealing is to try circling back to [_Refactoring English_](https://refactoringenglish.com).